ANNEA LOCKWOOD'S BECOMING AIR PERFORMED AT MILLER THEATER'S COMPOSER PORTRAIT

 With the release of The Complete Syllables Music on Pleasure of the Text Records, Wooley places his decidedly iconoclastic stamp on the world of contemporary composition for trumpet.

 He is also engaged in a commission series for works for the virtuosity of listening from iconoclastic composers such as Christian Wolff, Michael Pisaro, Annea Lockwood, and Ashley Fure.
-These pieces will begin to be premiered in a special mini-festival at Brooklyn's Issue Project Room on September 29th and 30th, 2017.
+These pieces were premiered during the For/With Festivals that ran from 2017 to 2019 at Issue Project Room in Brooklyn.